Heapy/awesome-kotlin/README.md

 * [moove-it/fakeit](https://github.com/moove-it/fakeit) - Generates realistic fake data — like names, emails, dates, countries — to be used in your Android development environment.
 * [czyzby/kotlin-times](https://github.com/czyzby/kotlin-times) - A simple utility library for readable loops.
 * [phxql/aleksa](https://github.com/phxql/aleksa) - Aleksa is a small framework for writing Alexa Skills in Kotlin.
+* [cretz/asmble](https://github.com/cretz/asmble) - Compile WebAssembly to JVM and other WASM tools.

 ### <a name="libraries-frameworks-extensions"></a>Extensions <sup>[Back ⇈](#libraries-frameworks-extensions-subcategory)</sup>
 * [Kotlin/kotlinx.support](https://github.com/Kotlin/kotlinx.support) - Extension and top-level functions to use JDK7/JDK8 features in Kotlin 1.0.